naptha/tesseract.js/docs/api.md

 <a name="detect"></a>
 ## detect(image, options): Promise

-Same background as recongize(), but it does detect instead.
+Same background as recognize(), but it does detect instead.

 See [Tesseract.js](../src/Tesseract.js)